vergun/cosmopolitan/README.md

     app_image_url: "https://fbcdn-photos-c-a.akamaihd.net/hphotos-ak-prn1/851578_472160816206236_251760216_n.png"
     }

 Change these defaults to suit your needs.
 For example set *url* as your website url, *source* as your company name, and *summary* as your page's summary.

 Rather than change defaults application wide, you can alternatively set these defaults on each page for example:

-    cosmopolitan.defaults.source = "new source";
+    cosmopolitan.defaults.source = "My Company";
+    cosmpolitan.defaults.description = "My Company provides tools for businesses."

 2 Set your links
 --------------